-We therefore recommend the following (non-exhaustive list) of alternatives to research requiring REC or R&D study-wide review.
+We therefore recommend the following (non-exhaustive list) of alternatives to research requiring REC or R&D study-wide permissions.

 - Research in areas other than health or social care

 - Health or social care research that doesn’t involve patients, service users, NHS staff as participants or identifiable samples/tissue or identifiable data

 - Secondary research that does not require REC or R&D study-wide review such as literature, rapid, scoping or systematic reviews